-Feature variables replace live variables, as used by 1.x SDK versions of Optimizely X Full Stack.
+Feature variables replace live variables, as used by 1.x SDK versions of Optimizely X Mobile.

 Experiments and A/B tests

 An experiment is an action you take to collect data and make decisions.
-Today, Full Stack supports one type of experiment: A/B tests.
+Previously, Full Stack supported one type of experiment: A/B tests.
 Feature Management adds two new types of experiments: feature rollouts and feature tests.

 An A/B test is an experiment that randomly assigns eligible users to one of N possible hard-coded variations.
 The variation assigned to a visitor is fixed over the life of an A/B test.
 Each new A/B test requires a code deploy.
 Consequently, A/B tests are most often used for making decisions about changes that fall outside of the process of launching and iterating on features.

 Feature rollout is the process of exposing a new feature to specific visitors in a controlled fashion.
 Feature rollouts allow you to specify the percentage of traffic for which a feature is enabled and apply audiences to target groups of visitors based on attributes.